teibokchyne/Khasi-Khasi-Dictionary-using-NLP/README.md

         collected_vocabulary - vocabulary collected from files in full_sentences folder

 # Activities Log
+    10.6.2025
+        # Pay over ₹4000 to openai to use gpt to clean the corpus of OCR errors.
+        # 10000 token limit reached in one day.
+Only 10 files cleaned.
+        # Manually clean the vocabulary file (outputs\collected_vocabulary\khasi_vocab.txt) to keep only the valid words existing in the Khasi language.
+Separate valid from invalid words.
+Remove all sentences with invalid words from corpus.
+Substitute some words that may be misread.
     9.6.2025
         # use tesseract and clean files to collect full sentences for semantic training
     1.5.2025